pjc0247/UniScript/README.md

 LICENSE
 ----
-It doesn't have clear license for this moment, becuase this is very early stage of development and I'm not yet determined to sell this product or not.<br>
+It doesn't have clear license at this moment, becuase this is very early stage of development and I'm not yet determined to sell this product or not.<br>
 So just keep below lines.

 * Non-Commercial/Commercial use is allowed.